Tarot has become one of the most powerful spiritual tools in my daily, witchy practice.

 I HIGHLY recommend recording your daily readings and journal about the card meanings, or how you interpret them, and how they pertain to your life, a situation, or a decision.

 Where to Learn About Tarot Meanings: There are tons and tons of online resources.
-Biddy Tarot is my go-to website for card meanings for the Rider-Waite-Smith cards.
+Biddy Tarot is a good all-around resource for newbies wanting to understand card meanings for the Rider-Waite-Smith cards.

 One of the best books I found for tarot beginners is The Tarot Bible by Sarah Bartlett.